-A number of the close tactical missions by American jets are made at night; American pilots jokingly complain they are becoming so expert at flying at might they can now land on runways without turning on their airplane lights.
-(It's much safer to land without your lights on," one American pk jet pilot explained.
-"We know those are two battalions of Viet Cong that always fire at us as we make our approaches to the saigon runway; by keeping you lifte lights off you don't give them such a good target.")
+A number of the close tactical missions by American jets are made at night; American pilots jokingly complain they are becoming so expert at flying at most they can now land on runways without turning on their airplane lights.
+(It's much safer to land without your lights on," one American pri jet pilot explained.
+"We know there are two battalions of Viet Cong that always fire at us as we make our approaches to the Saigon runway; by keeping you life the lights off you don't give them such a good target.")

-Many of the jot flights are also accompanied by "mother ships" which contain alot of highly classified electronic equipment designed to spot the enemy and to make jet flights more effective against the enemy.
+Many of the jet flights are also accompanied by "mother ships" which contain alot of highly classified electronic equipment designed to spot the enemy and to make jet flights more effective against the enemy.

-None of the according to reliable sources.
-One of the electric devises, generally contained in the "mother ship" which directs accompanying flighterm jet fighters and bombers operates on the infr-red principle which measures varying differences of temperatures.
-Hence, cooking fires and squad size units of men under the jungle canopy can be detected though they are visibly hidden under the jungle canopy.
+None of the generally electronic gagedtry has been overwhelmingly successful according to reliable sources.
+One of the electric devises, generally contained in the "mother ship" which directs accompanying fine them jet fighters and bombers operates on the infr-red principle which measures varying differences of temperatures.
+Hence, cooking fires and squad size units of men under the jungle canopy.

-"But the devise doesn't tell us whether the people so is a Viet Cong unit or a manipus some of the nomedic Montagnard tribes," one reliable source explained.
+"But the devise doesn't tell us whether the people are a Viet Cong unit or a Nantagard some of the nomadic Montagnard tribes," one reliable source explained.
 "We still don't know whether we should bomb them or not."

-The total number of A merican jets in South Vietnem is classified, but their numbers are known to include the United States Air Force F-100 series-F-100s, 101s, 102, 104s and 105s-as wee well as the B-57 Camberras, minimum marking Many of the B-571s which had been based in Viet Na m were destroyed or damaged by Bien Hoa Airbase, 18 miles north of Saigon, first during the Viet Cong mortar attack on November 1 and later at a devastating accidental explosion on the base in mid-May.
-In addition to the American jets, both the Vietnemese Air Force and the United States I Air Commandos operate a number of per prop-driven Skyraider fightersbombers.
+The total number of A merican jets in South Vietnam is classified, but their numbers are known to include the United States Air Force F-100 series-F-100s, 101s, 102, 104s and 105s-as we well as the B-57 Camberras, minimizer manniams Many of the B-571s which had been based in Viet Na m were destroyed or damaged by Bien Hoa Airbase,

+18 miles north of Saigon, first during the Viet Cong mortar attack on November Dand later at a devastating accidental explosion on the base im mid-May.
+In addition to the American jets, both the Vietnamese Air Force and the United States & Air Commandos operate a number of por prop-driven Skyraider fightersbombers.

-Despite the effectiveness of the jet airpower, however, western military experts view their use as a defeat-delaying we factor rather than a war-winning factor.
+Despite the effectiveness of the jet airpower, however,

+Western military experts view their use as a defeat-delaying we factor rather than a war-winning factor.
 They note that jets can pound the Viet Cong hard-core base camps and rescue government forces during the heat of battle.
-But in the total perspective of the guerrilla-subversive war, war material, including the airpower, can not guerantee security on the ground, can not substitute for the political activities of Viet Cong cadre as they tighten their grip increasingly on the Vietnamese population.
+But in the total perspective of the guerrilla-subversive war, war material, including the airpower, can not guarantee security on the ground, can not substitute for the political activities of Viet Cong cadre as they tighten their grip increasingly on the Vietnamese population.
 That political activity to counter the Communist cadre at the village level is still the responsibility of the Vietnamese government and American political experts; no effective plan has yet been devised to attain this.